VAT Calculator Ireland

 What are the VAT rates for goods and services?

-See our current and historical table of VAT rates below for goods and services;
+See the table below for current and historical VAT rates for different categories of goods and services.

 Date Introduced Standard Rate Reduced Rate 2nd Reduced Rate Livestock Rate Flat-Rate (Farmers)